pablohdzvizcarra/my-software-developer-career/README.md

 # My Journey to Become a Software Engineer

-In this repository I will keep the progress fo my career as a software engineer, I think it is very important that we all have some record of our progress, when I started programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.
+In this repository, I will keep the progress of my career as a software engineer.
+I think it is very important that we all have some record of our progress, when I started programming, I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

 ### Programming Changes My Life

+##### Day 1278 Event Sourcing

+I continue learning the even sourcing pattern, I start a Java application to apply this pattern in some basic service.
+I feel unsure about finishing the project because when I finish this project, the project will never see a production state.

 ##### Day 1277 Groovy or Python

 Today I need to start a process to ingest a database with some data.
 I am learning about IBM Cloud and Microservice I want to practice the Event-Sourcing Pattern with Java and SpringBoot, but I have some problems with creating the scripts to fill the database, the idea is to take the data from a CSV and next fill the database with this data, well tomorrow I continue this process but using Python.

 ##### Day 1275-76 Microservices